Prospective Majors FAQs

 Yes.
 Please see the early concentration guidelines.

-What can I gain as an NES major that’s different from what I’ll gain by studying the Near East as a student in a methods-focused department such as History, Politics, Comparative Literature, or WWS?
+- What can I gain as an NES major that’s different from what I’ll gain by studying the Near East as a student in a methods-focused department such as History, Politics, Comparative Literature, or SPI?

 Rather than focusing on a single discipline or methodological approach, the Department of Near Eastern Studies focuses intensively on a single region, defined broadly: we include in the study of the “Near East” not just the Arab countries, Turkey, Iran, and Israel, but also the countries of South Asia (India, Pakistan, and Bangladesh), the Caucasus, and Central Asia.
 As an NES major you will learn to use many different scholarly methodologies while gaining a deep and wide-ranging familiarity with the languages, history, societies, politics, cultures, and literatures of this specific region.
 Our students receive an unusual amount of personal attention and enjoy considerable flexibility to pursue their own interests.
 Near Eastern Studies students have been able to apply their learning directly in careers in international business, banking, investment, consulting, the media, law, insurance, diplomacy, national security, relief work, and, with further graduate study, teaching and research.